Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/proc/README.md

 Test checking `proc` with 1 parameter and no returns.
 The `param` is array with `Continuous` access strategy.
 Single argument is narrower than signle register, but no more than one argument fits single register.

+## 5
+Test checking `proc` with 1 parameter and no returns.
+The `param` is array with `Continuous` access strategy.
+Single register stores 2 or 3 whole items.